github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 # These owners will be the default owners for everything in
 # the repo.
 Unless a later match takes precedence,
 # @global-owner1 and @global-owner2 will be requested for
 # review when someone opens a pull request.
+But an approval
+# from either @global-owner1 or @global-owner2 is sufficient.
 *       @global-owner1 @global-owner2

 # Order is important; the last matching pattern takes the most